GW2TODOList/gw2todolist.github.io/README.md

 - Language: Language to retrieve information from the API.
 Default: English
 - Account materials: Materials in your account to avoid asking the API all the time
 - Items: List of items that you have included in the TODO List

+## TODO list

+- Detect if item is already in inventory or unlocked
+- Refresh buttons for "heavy" api queries
+- Export / Load button to download a json with all the info, so you can take it to other PCs
+- Add bulk: To add multiple chat links at once
+- Progress bar on the different items?
+- Possibility to reorder items in the list?
+- Nice CSS (PR are welcome :grin:)